FairozAhmadSheikh/FairozAhmadSheikh/README.md

 ---

 ### 🧠 About Me
 Accomplished Full-Stack Web Developer and AI Engineer with a strong foundation in backend development, deep learning, and ethical hacking.
 Skilled in designing, developing, and deploying intelligent, secure, and scalable web applications.
-Recognized among the top 0.1% of global ethical hackers on TryHackMe, with proven expertise in identifying and mitigating complex cybersecurity threats.
+Recognized among the top 0.1% of global ethical hackers on TryHackMe.

 - 🌱 Currently working on **Machine Learning and Deep Learning**